CoryNull/gold/README.md

 * Basic window handling
 * 3D matrix transformation hierarchies
 * Texture loading(2D/3D/Cube)
-* Automatic multi-platform shader compilation, compiled to be inlined
+* Auto shader compilation, with inlining
 * CMake utilities
 * Still experimental threading stuff (workers/promises)
-* Quick dev time, fast compilation times, creating fast code
-* All 3rdParty dependencies are sub modules to other GitHub projects
+* 3rdParty dependencies are sub modules to other GitHub projects
+* Hard parts of C++ have been abstracted to JS/Python difficulty

 Where it falls short?
 * Memory overhead (not ideal for very low spec hardware (Arduino/IOT))
 * Lacks in depth error handling (see genericError)
-* Threading is limited and experimental (off by default)
+* Threading is subsystem limited and experimental (off by default)
-* Has a couple heavy 3rdParty dependencies that have it's own dependencies
+* Has heavy 3rdParty dependencies that have it's own dependencies
-* If used incorrectly produces undefined behaviors and doesn't stop you
-* It feels like it's still in alpha but functional enough for business
 * Needs the latest bleeding edge compiler and STL library
 * Uses the C++17/20 standard